Grace-Amondi/myhospitali/README.md

     b) If user is a patient then their medical profile is displayed.

     If user is nurse or doctor:
-    b) Healthnet will take you to the Healthnet Patients List page that displays the patient's name, blood type, and allergy as well as an option column in a table.
+    b) My Hospitali will take you to the My Hospitali Patients List page that displays the patient's name, blood type, and allergy as well as an option column in a table.